haodongyu/Motor-Point-Cloud-Dataset/README.md

 Afer that, they can be used for generating and labeling 3D point cloud data with the help of [Blensor](https://www.blensor.org/).

 ## Preparing
-If the [Blensor](https://www.blensor.org/) is already be installed:
+If the Blender 2.79 with [Blensor](https://www.blensor.org/) addon is already be installed:
 Copy the folder **utils_haodong** into path : '' Blensor-1.0.18-Blender-2.79-Winx64\2.79\scripts\addons ''

 ## Get Started